mgenware/mingru-models/README.md

 Redefining database models using TypeScript.

-**Note that dd-models only helps you to define database models in a strong-typed way, it has nothing to do with how you gonna use these models, usually, you use other libraries to consume models defined by dd-models**, examples:
+**Note that dd-models only helps you define database models in a strong-typed way, it has nothing to do with how these models are going to be used, usually, you use other libraries to consume your models**, examples:

 * [mingru](https://github.com/mgenware/mingru) converts dd-models to Go code